CamiloSteenen/smart-host/README.md

 ## Generating Sample Data

-Use the helper script to create a property in Paradera, Aruba with a couple of rooms:
+Run the helper script to populate ``smart_host.db`` with a few example hosts, one property and two rooms.
+The script is idempotent so it can be executed multiple times without duplicating entries.

 ```bash
 python scripts/generate_test_data.py